benhxy/notebook/system-design/system-design-interview-steps.md

 ## Tips
 * Ask for both functional and non-functional requirement up front.
 Don't start design before knowing the scale.
 * Understand the scope of problem.
 Know which parts are blackboxes, and which are not.
-* For every requirements, offer and compare different options, and talk about tradeoffs.
+* For every requirements, offer options/alternatives, and compare their pros/cons/tradeoffs.
 * Assign priorities to requirements.
 If there is not enough time, focus on P0 requirements.
-* Have zones on whiteboard: requirements, quantitative analysis/ scaling, data models, components, workflows.
+* Divide whiteboard into zones: requirements, quantitative analysis/ scaling, data models, components, workflows.